kelseygonzalez/AU-STAT412-612/content/assignment/03-lab.markdown

 # Part 3: Tail Numbers Case Study
 You are offered a contract to do some analysis for the Regional Airline Association.
 They want you to tell them which tail numbers have changed airlines.
 Can you accept this contract?

-1. In two separate steps / functions, find the number or unique tail numbers and the combinations of airlines and tail numbers.
+1. Find the number of unique tail numbers and the unique combinations of airlines *and* tail numbers.
 Does the unique number or tail numbers match the unique combinations of airline and tailnumber?

 2. As shown above, there are more carrier-tail number combinations than unique tail numbers.
 There are two reasons for this: The presence of flights with no tail numbers and planes changing carriers.
 Find out which tail numbers belong to more than one carrier.
 Can you figure out how many tail numbers switched airlines but were _not_ flights with missing tail numbers?